brian-dellabetta/Fusion.jl/docs/src/index.md

 The study of [ultracold atoms](https://en.wikipedia.org/wiki/Ultracold_atom) is one of the most fascinating areas of research in physics today.
 By trapping and cooling atoms with lasers below a millionth of a degree above absolute zero, scientists can realize exotic states of matter for study, simulation, and even for quantum computing[^qc].

 We will focus on one class of these exotic states, namely *topological* states of matter, which have recently been realized in a carefully designed hexagonal optical lattice (i.e. a honeycomb-shaped lattice formed of laser light)[^a].
 Entire courses are dedicated to the rich history of topological phases of matter[^topcondmat], but for our purposes we only need to know about one signature -- the presence of conductive modes along the boundary of the topological phase, known as "topological edge modes".
-If an ultracold atom were placed into that edge mode, it would propagate along the boundary:
+If a few ultracold atoms were placed into that edge mode, they would propagate along the boundary:

 ```@setup
 using Fusion

 create_movie(
-  [Atom(r=Point3f(-20.0, -20.0, 4.0), v=Point3f(0.0, 0.0, -0.1), tail_length=5)],
+  [Atom(r=Point3f(-20.0, -20.0, z), v=Point3f(0.0, 0.0, -0.1), tail_length=5) for z in (3.0, 6.0, 9.0)],
   Lattice((Point3f(-20.0, -20.0, 0.0), Point3f(20.0, 20.0, 0.0)), 4.0f0),
   "single_spin_up.mp4";
   n_steps_per_frame=1